Aegiq/lightworks/docs/source/sdk/utilities.rst

 Utilities
 =========

-Lightworks also has a number of utilities which aim to make using the package easier, offering random matrix generation and conversion.
-Each utility function is detailed in a dedicated sub-section.
+Lightworks also has a number of utilities which aim to make using the package easier, offering random matrix generation and quantity conversion.
+Each utility function is detailed in a dedicated subsection.

 :func:`lightworks.random_unitary`
 ---------------------------------